curl/everything-curl/internals/tests/file-format.md

  - The test number in the request line is >10000 and this is the remainder of [test case number]%10000.
  - The request was HTTP and included digest details, which adds 1000 to NUM
- - If a HTTP request is NTLM type-1, it adds 1001 to num
+ - If an HTTP request is NTLM type-1, it adds 1001 to num
- - If a HTTP request is NTLM type-3, it adds 1002 to num
+ - If an HTTP request is NTLM type-3, it adds 1002 to num
- - If a HTTP request is Basic and num is already >=1000, it adds 1 to num
+ - If an HTTP request is Basic and num is already >=1000, it adds 1 to num
- - If a HTTP request is Negotiate, num gets incremented by one for each request with Negotiate authorization header on the same test case.
+ - If an HTTP request is Negotiate, num gets incremented by one for each request with Negotiate authorization header on the same test case.

 Dynamically changing num in this way allows the test harness to be used to